 - Pour the tea, lemon juice, cinnamon, honey, coconut oil, and water into a glass bottle.

 - Shake well before spritzing on hair.
-Ideally, youโll want to spray your hair when you plan to spend some time outdoors in the sunshine.
+Ideally, you’ll want to spray your hair when you plan to spend some time outdoors in the sunshine.
 The heat and sun will work their magic along with these ingredients.

 Notes

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
-Learn more about Hello Glow’s medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with more than 20 years of practice experience.
+Learn more about Hello Glow's medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.

 Hi!
 Is it safe to spray this in your hair even if you have color in your hair?
 I got a balayage done not too long ago and I want to make sure that this lightening spray won't damage the balayage.
 Thank you!